Eurasian Economic Union: Enlargement

 Moldova, Ukraine and Georgia have been offered by both the European Union and the Eurasian Economic Union to join their integration unions.
 All three countries signed Association Agreements with the EU on 21 March 2014.
 However, break-away regions of Moldova (Transnistria), Ukraine (Donetsk and Luhansk) and Georgia (South Ossetia and Abkhazia) have expressed a desire to join the Eurasian Customs Union and integrate into the Eurasian Economic Union.
 Association Agreements with the EU are exclusionary to EAEU observer status, as in 2017 Moldova became the EAEU's first observer state and has attended EAEU forums in years since.

 Ukraine submitted an application to participate in the Eurasian Economic Union as an observer in August 2013.
 Viktor Yanukovych's decision to abandon an association agreement with the European Union and exclusively pursue integration with the EAEU was a key factor in the Euromaidan protests that ended his term as president of Ukraine followed by annexation of Crimea by Russia.
 The country's membership in the EAEU was seen by some analysts as the key to the success of the union as Ukraine has the second largest economy of any of the 15 former republics of the Soviet Union.
 With high tensions between Russia and Ukraine in the wake of the crisis, Ukraine decided to pursue integration with the EU.

 Turkey was extended an invitation to join the EAEU by Kazakhstan's President Nursultan Nazarbayev on 6 June 2014 but the country prefers to join the EU.

 Georgia's Prime Minister Bidzina Ivanishvili said in September 2013 he was studying the possibility of acceding to the Union, although he later clarified that Georgia's main strategy was still to integrate into the European Union.
 Russia's Prime Minister Dmitri Medvedev included Georgia as a prospective member in statements made in August 2013.

+The member states of the EAEU have reached an agreement with China to conjunct the EAEU with the Belt and Road Initiative, opting for collaboration instead of competition.
+There is also significant cooperation between the EAEU and China in the areas of high technology and digitalisation.